alexcmenc/break-free/README.md

-# 🌱 BFree
+# 🌱 BeFree

-is a **full-stack recovery companion app** that helps people track their progress when reducing or quitting an addictive habit.
+BeFree is a **full-stack recovery companion app** that helps people track their progress when reducing or quitting an addictive habit.

 It combines a **Node.js + Express API**, a **React frontend**, and a **MongoDB database** to deliver tools for habit tracking, daily journaling, and celebrating sobriety milestones.